rich7021/start-node.js/2.module-import-export/README.md

 ## Others

 * on the fly
-  * original
-    * flying
-    * on the flight
-    * in a hurry
+  * Original: 1. flying, 2. on the flight, 3. in a hurry
-  * in computer science field
-    * Describe something is happened dynamically, instead of declaration previously.
-      * Like literal constant
+  * in computer science field: Describe something is happened dynamically, instead of declaration previously.
+Like literal constant